Enterprise Agreement

 Azure Consumption Commitments: MACC Under MCA‑E

-Under EA, Azure was purchased as a separate enrollment, with limited pricing governance.
-Under MCA‑E, MACC becomes a structured, subscription-based commitment, typically negotiated over 1, 2, or 3 years.
+Under EA, Azure was purchased as a separate enrolment.
+Under MCA-E, MACC is a structured commitment, typically negotiated over 1, 2, or 3 years, with consumption tracked via Azure Plan.

 🖐 Optimise your Azure MACC strategy.
 Learn more: Microsoft Azure Contract Negotiation.